nophead/NopSCADlib/readme.md

 ---
 <a name="Clip"></a>
 ## Clip
-Construct arbirarily large box to partition 3D space and clip objects, useful for creating cross sections to see the inside when debugging.
+Construct arbitrarily large box to partition 3D space and clip objects, useful for creating cross sections to see the inside when debugging.

 Original version by Doug Moen on the OpenSCAD forum